-How about a calmer morning routine with your preschooler?
+How about a calmer start of the day with your preschooler?

 Getting our children to play more on their own can be a challenge.
 We wake up and are immediately on with a million tasks.

 What if it didn’t have to be that way?
 What if I shared a way to connect with your children that also led to independent play?

 Jump ahead and grab your activity cards here.